 - Trying to lose weight rapidly works for some, but I have had 0 success at dramatically reducing my weight long term by hard core starvation diets/fasting.
 Even 1200 was too low for me to be sustainable.
 At 1500, I do not feel hungry and only battle mental cravings.

-- You will improve troublesome numbers at doctor's checkups with weight loss; even a 20 pound loss dropped my A1C a satisfying amount.
+- You will likely improve problematic numbers at doctor's checkups with weight loss; even a mere 20 pound loss dropped my fasting glucose and A1C a satisfying amount.
+Luckily I have yet to have problems with blood pressure, cholesterol, or triglycerides despite my weight.

 - I take medication that is associated with weight gain, diabetes, and other metabolic problems.
+Briefly in 2019 while on an alternative medication my weight reduced to below 130 pounds without any effort on my part, but due to troublesome side effects I had to return to my old regimen and regained over 70 pounds inside of a year.
 I also developed hypothyroidism when I was 21 years old, before I became overweight.
 Be kind to yourself, especially if you have factors such as these, or perhaps have mobility problems due to weight or injury that keep you from exercising, or even are just older -remember it's not just a battle of will power against food, there may be more stacked against you so appreciate every success.
 Try not to hate your own body in the interim.

 - Do not ever give up.
 As long as you are medically obese or significantly overweight, you have work to do to change your lifestyle so that you can maximize your chances of a longer life, and also have a greater quality of life for whatever span of time you are allotted on this planet.